ESG – WORKING RESPONSIBLY

 WE HAVE A CLEAR COMMITMENT TO EMBED A MORE ESG-DRIVEN MINDSET AND CULTURE ACROSS THE GROUP.

 We understand that everything we do has an impact on people and the environment and so it is important that we operate in an ethically, socially and environmentally responsible way.
-This is reinforced by our decision to become a signatory of the UN’s Principles for Sustainable Insurance and embed its principles across our business.

 The material focus areas of the Group’s ESG strategy were determined through a consultation with a wide group of our stakeholders.
 The materiality assessment, using the Sustainability Accounting Standards Board’s (SASB) materiality mapping as a reference point, involved qualitative and quantitative engagement with the Group’s key stakeholders.